-The expertise of individual tutors is the best safeguard against plagiarism.
 We check learners work for:

-- The use of unfamiliar words. - Grammar and syntax of a standard far higher than that demonstrated previously.
+- The use of unfamiliar words. - Grammar and syntax of a standard far higher than that demonstrated previously. - The use of familiar texts, but without appropriate referencing.

-- The use of texts familiar to the tutors, but without appropriate referencing. - If tutors suspect plagiarism they can type a few selected phrases into a search engine such as Google. - Tutors will share concerns with colleagues: if everyone has the same suspicions about a particular learner, it would seem appropriate to apply rigorous checks to all of his or her work.
+- If plagiarism is suspected, we can type a few selected phrases into a search engine such as Google. - Any concerns will be shared with colleagues: if everyone has the same suspicions about a particular learner, it would seem appropriate to apply rigorous checks to all of his or her work.